 The biggest USP of Smart Manager is the Batch Update or Batch Edit or Bulk Edit feature.
 All the same.
 You can bulk edit posts and pages quickly at once.
 Not just the default WordPress posts fields, but others as well.

-- View all your posts, pages at one place in a spreadsheet view.
+- View all your posts, pages at one place in an Excel-like sheet editor.

 - Batch update or mass update all WordPress core fields.